CristoferSoler/Seel-17-18/programming/bsiWizard/mdEn/N/Implementation notes for the block SYS.3.1 Laptops.md

 **Implementation**

 It is necessary to carefully select and install the operating system and software components.
-The protective measures to be implemented here depend on the operating system used and are therefore described in the specific blocks, for example * SYS.2.2.3 Client under Windows 10 * or SYS 2.3 * Clients under Unix *.
+The protective measures to be carried out depend on the operating system used and are therefore described in the specific blocks, for example * SYS.2.2.3 Client under Windows 10 * or SYS 2.3 * Clients under Unix *.
 Depending on the security requirements, the software components involved must be configured differently.
 The measures to be taken here are also dependent on the operating system used.

 **Business**

 One of the most important security measures when running today's laptops is to install an antivirus program and permanently update it (see SYS.3.1.M4 * Using Anti-Virus Programs *).
 As laptops have a relatively high risk of theft, the data on the laptop should be encrypted (see SYS.3.1.M13 * Encryption of laptops *) and anti-theft devices used (see SYS.3.1.M18 * Using theft-proofing *).

 If laptops are connected directly to the Internet during mobile use, it is essential to protect them against attacks from the network by means of a restrictively configured personal firewall (see SYS.3.1.M3 * Using personal firewalls for clients *).
-It is also necessary to secure the communication to other networks or to other devices (see SYS.3.1.M9 * Secure remote access on the road) * as well as to the internal network (see SYS.3.1.M8 * Secure connection of laptops via data networks *).
+It is also necessary to secure the communication to other networks or to other devices (see SYS.3.1.M9 * Secure remote access from the road) * as well as to the internal network (see SYS.3.1.M8 * Secure connection of laptops via data networks *).

 Often it is necessary to synchronize the databases between server and laptop.
-It must be ensured that it is possible to determine at any time whether the most up-to-date version of the processed data is on the laptop or the server (see SYS.3.1.M10 * Matching the Datasets of Laptops *).In order to keep track of the laptops currently connected to the local area network and to be able to track the configuration of all laptops at any time, these devices should be centrally managed (see SYS.3.1.M16 * Centralized Administration of Laptops *).
+It must be ensured that at any time to tell whether the latest version of the processed data is on the laptop or the server (see SYS.3.1.M10 * Synchronizing the data holdings of laptops *).
+In order to keep track of the laptops currently connected to the local area network and to be able to track the configuration of all laptops at any time, these devices should be centrally managed (see SYS.3.1.M16 * Centralized Administration of Laptops *).
 Depending on the structural safety in a building or office space, it may also be useful or even necessary to use anti-theft fuses (see SYS.3.1.M18 * Using Anti-theft Fuses *).
 Also laptops are to be kept suitable on the way (see SYS.3.1.M14 * Suitable storage of laptops *).

 ** Emergency Preparedness **